MicrosoftDocs/visualstudio-docs/docs/python/python-interactive-repl-in-visual-studio.md

 ---
-title: "Python interactive REPL in Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 07/13/2017
+title: Python interactive REPL in Visual Studio | Microsoft Docs
-ms.reviewer: ""
+description: How to use the interactive window (REPL) for Python code in Visual Studio for rapid code development. ms.custom: "" ms.date: 07/13/2017 ms.reviewer: ""